 The invention of the automobile was the spark of a brand new world.
 It made travel easier and transporting goods from one place to another suddenly became a tangible possibility for many.
 It’s no surprise, then, that this vehicle had become a must in the modern world, so much so that the U.S average stands at almost 2 cars per household.

 This invention completely reimagined the way we live, and added a whole new space we can call “home” to our lives.
 We spend almost 9 hours in our cars in the U.S every week, and that’s not considering the traffic.
 It is no surprise then that making the car a homely space had become a whole market by itself.
 Fuzzy dice, upholstery covers, and air fresheners had been introduced as tools to make your car ride more pleasant, tackling many issues that arise from simply sitting in a small enclosed tin can.
 And this small enclosed tin can?
 Can get stuffy.

 Accumulated odors in the car is a well-known problem, and most of us deal with it by “freshening the air” with those little rear-view-mirror trees that disperse perfume.
 But the problem is accumulated scents, and adding another scent agent to the mix won’t help.
 What does?

-Rotten eggs in your car or wet-dog?
-How scents interact
+Rotten eggs or wet-dog?
+How scents interact in your car

 Let’s be honest, it’s hard to distinguish between those smells.
 By this point, we as a culture decided to use these scents as totems for “all things stinky” – and we can’t blame ourselves.
 Scents have a tendency to mix with each other and create new, unique, amalgams of horribleness, and the mechanics of it is pretty simple to understand.